Wren6991/tt02-whisk-serial-processor/README.md

 |15 13|12 10|9   7|6         4|3            0|
 | rd  | rs  | rt  | condition | major opcode |
 ```

+> The major opcode is the LSBs, so we have a chance to get a head start on the decode

+> rt can't be on the far left because the processor needs to decode it before the instruction is completely fetched, to decide whether to issue more clocks for the immediate

 Of the 16 major opcodes, 15 are currently allocated:

 * 0x0: ADD  `rd = rs + rt`
 * 0x1: SUB  `rd = rs - rt`
 * 0x2: AND  `rd = rs & rt`
-* 0x3: ANDN `rd = rs & ~rt`
+* 0x3: ANDN `rd = ~rs & rt`
 * 0x4: OR   `rd = rs | rt`
 * 0x5: Shift (minor opcode in `rt`)
-	* SRL `rd = rs >> 1`
+	* 0x0: SRL `rd = rs >> 1`
-	* SRA `rd = $signed(rs) >>> 1`
+	* 0x1: SRA `rd = $signed(rs) >>> 1`
-	* SLL `rd = rs << 1`
+	* 0x4: SLL `rd = rs << 1`
 * 0x6: In/out (minor opcode in `rt`):
-	* OUT `outport = rs`
-	* IN `rd = inport`
+	* 0x0: IN `rd = inport`
+	* 0x4: OUT `outport = rs`
 * 0x8 through 0xb: LD (4 variants, see "Memory Accesses")
 * 0xc through 0xf: ST (4 variants, see "Memory Accesses")

-(*No XOR.
-It's probably less common than clearing bits (ANDN), it can be synthesised with three instructions (ANDN, ANDN, OR) plus a register clobber, and the use of XOR + imm to do NOT can be performed better by ANDN and a zero register.*)
+> *No XOR.
+It's probably less common than clearing bits (ANDN), it can be synthesised with three instructions (ANDN, ANDN, OR) plus a register clobber.
+The use of XOR + imm to do NOT also works with ANDN.
+Since ANDN inverts its first operand, inverted registers can be ANDed with immediates; note there is no use in inverting immediates.*

-(*No multi-bit shift.
+> *No multi-bit shift.
 Efficient multi-bit shifts require control of the shifting of the register file.
 Even if the register file shift direction is controllable, this would take 32 cycles: 16 to get shift amount to nearest multiple of 2 by dithering the left/right shift signal, then next 16 to shift by 1 by shifting through the ALU carry flop.
-Don't feel this is worth the control complexity, and we can save opcode space by putting the shifts on a minor opcode.*)
+Don't feel this is worth the control complexity, and we can save opcode space by putting the shifts on a minor opcode.*

-(*One of the 16 major opcodes space is reserved for Tiny Tapeout 3, plus quite a few minor opcodes under Shift and In/out.*)
+> *One of the 16 major opcodes is reserved for Tiny Tapeout 3, plus quite a few minor opcodes under Shift and In/out.*

+Condition codes can be applied to any instruction, and may be true or false depending on the Z/C/V flag values at that point in the program (see "Flags").
+Instructions with false condition codes have no side effects other than incrementing the program counter.
+Instructions with true condition codes execute the same as unconditional instructions, except that they do not update the flags.

 ### Jumps and Branches